The Most Common Types Of Crane Accidents

 What Are My Legal Rights After A Crane Accident In California?

-If you suffer an injury on the job, you can file a workers’ compensation claim.
-This can help pay for medical bills, lost wages, and disability benefits.
-You do not need to prove that your employer was at fault.
+If you suffer an injury on the job, you may be able to file a workers’ compensation claim.
+This can help seek compensation for medical bills, a portion of your lost wages, and disability benefits.
+Generally, you do not need to demonstrate that your employer was at fault.

 Workers’ comp does not cover everything.
-It does not pay for pain and suffering or the lost income.
-If someone other than your employer caused the accident, you may also be able to file a personal injury claim.
-Many workers’ compensation attorneys handle both cases and can explain which path is best for your situation.
+It does not compensate for pain and suffering and only offers limited coverage for lost income, even in cases of permanent disability.
+If someone other than your employer caused the accident, you may also be able to file a personal injury claim in addition to workers’ compensation, depending on the situation.
+Many workers’ compensation attorneys handle both cases and can explain which path may be appropriate for your situation.

 You may still have a case if you were not working and got injured as a bystander.
 Property owners, contractors, or crane operators may be held responsible if they acted carelessly.
-Speak with a personal injury attorney to get an idea of what your claim may be worth.
+Speak with a personal injury attorney to determine an estimate of what your claim may be potentially worth.

 Most crane accident victims may pursue both workers’ compensation and personal injury claims simultaneously, depending on the circumstances.